TREEcg/specification/README.md

 The object of the `hydra:view` deviates from the Hydra specification.
 It is not a `hydra:PartialCollectionView`, but a `tree:Node`.

 Multiple views may be provided, and a Tree client must traverse all objects of hydra:view linked to this particular collection.
+Every entity linked from hydra:view must be an entry point to retrieve all members of the collection.

 ### 2. Traversing tree:Node elements